incrediblesound/story-graph/README.md

 ##Things

 Making things is really straightforward.
 They take a type, which defines what rules they match, and a name which is used to create the narrative output.
-Here are some examples:
+Things can also be given a lifetime; after the graph goes through a number of time steps equal to the lifetime of a thing, the thing will be removed from the graph.
+Lifetimes are more useful for consequent things discussed below.
+Here are some basic examples:
 ```javascript
 var bob = new Thing({
   type: smart(man),